-Here are a few easy things you can do so that your experience officiating a wedding is even more positive:
+Here are a few easy things you can do so that your experience officiating a wedding is great!

 1) Write all other wedding pro’s names in your ceremony book before arriving.
 That way you can say, “Hi Jane!
 I’m Joe, their officiant.”
 People love hearing their own names and it makes a great first impression.
 Venue coordinators often email out a timeline prior to the ceremony, and other vendors contact info can be found on this timeline.